Character Creation

 New talents cannot:

-• Permanently increase Life Points
+• Permanently increase Life Points.

-• Add more than a +2 Bonus to any Roll
+• Add more than a +2 Bonus to any Roll.

-• Allow you to move beyond Far in a single action
+• Allow you to move beyond Far in a single action.

 • Elemental Affinity: You connect deeply with one element (fire, water, earth, or air).
-Gain +1 to rolls involving your chosen element.
+Gain +1 to all rolls involving your chosen element.

 • Heightened Senses: When Impaired, you may still roll half your Awareness dice to sense the world around you.

 • Lucky Streak: Luck follows you.
-Gain +1 to Charm rolls in games of chance or when making guesses.
+Gain a +1 to Charm rolls in games of chance or when making guesses.

 • Silent Movement: You gain +1 to Subterfuge rolls when moving quietly.